SteelCompendium/compendium/docs/Complications/Loner.md

 **Benefit:** When you complete a respite, choose a skill you don't possess.
 You gain the benefits of that skill until you next complete a respite.

 **Drawback:** Now that you finally have people who care about you, you won't let anyone take them away!
-When a creature reduces one of your allies to 0 Stamina, you are taunted by the creature until your ally's Stamina is higher than 0, the end of the encounter, or another creature makes you taunted.
+When a creature reduces one of your allies to 0 Stamina, you are [[Taunted|taunted]] by the creature until your ally's Stamina is higher than 0, the end of the encounter, or another creature makes you [[Taunted|taunted]].